CoderCoding00/ReadMe_Generator/README.md

 WHEN you choose a license for my application from a list of options THEN a badge for that license is added near the top of the README and a notice is added to the section of the README entitled License that explains which license the application is covered under

 WHEN you click on the links in the Table of Contents THEN you are taken to the corresponding section of the README
 ```

+## Installation
+In the terminal I ran "npm i" to install packages.
+Ran "node index.js" to start the to start the prompts for the user.

 ## Screen Shot Examples
 <img width="723" alt="Screen Shot 2023-01-24 at 8 04 05 PM" src="https://user-images.githubusercontent.com/107374333/214477570-f44e8638-684f-43ea-9ad3-deec5384483b.png">